 Vitamin B12 is ubiquitous in food and so deficiency is usually due to malabsorption.
 Hence, there seems little point in giving it by mouth.
 However, there is some evidence that the oral form may be as effective as parenteral administration if given in twice the dose.
 Hydroxocobalamin is usually given by parenteral injection in the form of 1 mg in 1 mL.
-In severe anaemia it may need to be given every week at first but before long this is changed to once every 3 months and continued for life.
-There is as yet no evidence-based guidance as to the optimum regime but the National Institute for Health and Clinical Excellence (NICE) is considering releasing guidance in due course.
+In severe anaemia it may need to be given every week at first but before long this is changed to once every three months and continued for life.
+There is as yet no evidence-based guidance as to the optimum regime.
 It should be remembered that serum B12 is not always an accurate reflection of deficiency at a cellular level.
 It is perhaps for this reason that some patients become symptomatic if the frequency of their injections is reduced, despite having normal serum B12 levels.

-The use of oral and nasal cobalamin is currently being researched and may be of value in mild B12 deficiency.
+The use of oral and nasal cobalamin is being researched and may be of value in mild B12 deficiency, particularly in the elderly.
 Neither preparation is currently available in the UK.

 Folic acid is produced in 5 mg tablets.
 The oral form is usually sufficient, although in severe malabsorption it may be necessary to give it parenterally.
-The usual dose is 5 mg daily for 4 months after which a tablet is given between 1 and 7 days a week, depending upon the nature of the malabsorption.
+The usual dose is 5 mg daily for four months after which a tablet is given between one and seven days a week, depending upon the nature of the malabsorption.

 If there is both folate and vitamin B12 deficiency, it is essential to start treating the B12 deficiency before starting folate or the latter may aggravate the B12 deficiency and precipitate subacute combined degeneration of the cord.